daveshap/MARAGI/docs/index.md

 - **G**eneral
 - **I**ntelligence

 MARAGI is a system designed to make robotics and AGI accessible to everyone and to facilitate collaboration in the design, development, and research of AGI and robotics.
-MARAGI is a type of cognitive arcitecture.
+MARAGI is a type of cognitive arcitecture, a framework that allows you to easily lay the plumbing and wiring to experiment with cognitive microservices.

 ## Installation